SwethaPB/fishergw/README.md

 # fishergw
-A Python module to compute Fisher matrices for gravtational wave models
+A Python package to compute Fisher matrices for gravtational wave models